Hugh1996/sabor-asturiano-pp4/README.md

 13. As a user, I want to receive feedback on the status of my content submission so that I am informed about the progress of my contribution.
 14. As a user, I want to create and customize my profile with personal details and a profile picture to enhance my presence on the platform.
 15. As a user, I want to curate a list of my favorite items for quick access, ensuring that I can easily find and revisit content I love.
+16. As a Site User I can search for recipes so that I can easily find and explore new dishes or locate specific recipes that I have in mind.

+### Target Audience

+- Asturian Locals: Residents of Asturias who are interested in exploring their local culinary traditions.
+- Food Enthusiasts: Individuals passionate about regional cuisines and eager to discover the flavors of Asturias dishes.
+- Home Cooks and Chefs: Those who enjoy cooking and experimeting with different recipes.
+- Tourists: Visitors to Asturias who are intersted in immersing themselves in the local food culture.
+- Food Bloggers: Individuals who want to share their own experiences, recipes and reviews related to Asturian Cuisine.

+### First Time User
+- Clear navigation making it easy to find recipes and community features.
+- Offers a warm introduction to the website's purpose and mission.
+- Informative content providing an overview of application functionality.
+- Easy registration process.
+- Good quality images to make the content visually appealing.
+-

+### Registered User
+- Easy login process with a personalised user account.
+- Browse recipe details
+- Ability to add new recipes, pending approval
+- Ability to like or review recipes.
+- Ability to edit or delete reviews.
+- Ability to update user profile info.

+### Admin User
+- Seperate secure login portal for admin users.
+- Access to dashboard for recipe and reviews.
+- Management of recipes, including the ability to view, modify, or delete recipes as needed
+- Ability to delete user accounts, providing the necessary control for managing user data and accounts.

+## Design

+### Color Scheme
+### Typography
 ### Data Models

+## Features

+### Existing Features

+### Features Left to Implement

 ![DrawSQL]()